 When Florence discovers her teenage son has gone missing and fears he will soon become the next victim of a child killer, Florence has to decipher Glassbrook’s secrets that he kept for 30 years to try and save her son.

-Overall, The Craftsman is a good story, especially the final third of the book.
+Overall, The Craftsman is a very good story, especially the final third of the book.
 While I didn’t enjoy it as much as her previous novels it is has a few twists and turns (and surprises) to keep the reader guessing.

 Apart from Lovelady, there are also a great cast of characters, with my favourite being Dwane, the church gravedigger.